Cloud Fax

 high-volume faxing

 Save more as you fax more.
-Our cloud fax solution enables you to send mass fax broadcasts for as low as 1 cent per page.
+Our cloud based fax solution enables you to send mass fax broadcasts for as low as 1 cent per page.

 Secure cloud faxing